Women in the World Summit: Weinstein accusers speak out

-NEW YORK — One of the first women to speak out against disgraced movie producer Harvey Weinstein says the #MeToo movement is "the most important thing" to happen to women since the right to vote.
+NEW YORK — An Italian actress who was one of the first women to speak out against disgraced movie producer Harvey Weinstein said Thursday that the #MeToo movement is "the most important thing" to happen to women since the right to vote.

-Italian actress and filmmaker Asia Argento spoke on Thursday at the opening panel of the Women in the World summit in New York City.
+Asia Argento spoke at the opening panel of the Women in the World summit in New York City.
 She was joined by Ambra Battilana Gutierrez, an Italian model who has accused Weinstein of groping her, and Laura Boldrini, a member of Italy's parliament who is an outspoken advocate for women's rights.

-Argento says speaking out is the one chance she's had in her lifetime "to advance the whole human species."
+The panel was moderated by Ronan Farrow, who wrote the New Yorker magazine article in which Argento and others spoke out.

-Argento says Weinstein sexually assaulted her in 1997.
-Battilana Gutierrez says she was groped during a 2015 meeting in Manhattan.
+The three women talked about backlash they have faced since coming forward, particularly in their home country of Italy.
+Battilana Gutierrez did not discuss Weinstein with Farrow, saying she could not because of legal issues.
+Instead, she talked about earlier experiences she had as a teenager in Italy after speaking out against former Italian Prime Minister Silvio Berlusconi for sexual improprieties.
+Bodroni discussed threats she has received, including a bullet in the mail, while Argento talked about an essay she wrote discussing the insults and slurs she has endured.

 Weinstein has denied non-consensual sex allegations.